savanesoff/overdrag/README.md

 ## Cursor 👆

-At every point of interaction with a controlled element, mouse cursor will be set according to the mouse position relative to element control points and being over the content area.
+At every point of interaction with a controlled element, mouse cursor style is set according to the mouse position relative to element control points and being over the content area.

 > **_NOTE_**
-> Mouse cursor is set globally on a `document.body`, which may interfere with elements inside or outside controlled element
+> Mouse cursor is set as an element pointer style which should not interfere with a global cursor state.
+Moreover, the child DOM overrides are performed by default.

 - `w-resize`: ↔️ Set while LEFT control sensor is activated (including sensitivity area)
 - `e-resize`: ↔️ Set while RIGHT control sensor is activated (including sensitivity area).